Keith Stambaugh promoted to Sergeant

 In early November, a tumor was removed from his right front forelimb at the Willow Mill Veterinary Hospital.
-A biopsy found the tumor to be hemangiopericytoma.
-These types of tumors are highly recurrent with a low metastatic potential.
+A biopsy found the tumor to be hermangiagericyioma.
+These types of tumors are high recurrent with a low metastatic potential.
+These services were donated by the Hospital.

-Bruder was taken to an oncology specialist in Chester County for a consultation with Dr. K. Ann Jeglum, V.M.D.
+Bruder was taken to an oncololgy specialist in Chester County for a consultation with Dr. K. Ann Jeglum, V.M.D.
 Dr. Jeglum recommended radiation treatment that will prevent recurrence in over 90% of the cases.
-This treatment requires 19 daily fractions of radiation over a 4 week period.
+This treatment required 19 daily fractions of radiation over a 4 week period.

 Sergeant Sadler Retires